Skeeter: He's real brainy.

 - The Eiran twins Eamonn and Grainne from Kushiel's Dart by Jacqueline Carey.

-- In the original Story Lottie and Luise by Erich Kästner (aka "Das doppelte Lottchen"), the titular twins had extremely different personalities, which made their place change all the more hilarious.
-Most film versions omit this, though.
+- In the original Story Lottie and Lisa by Erich Kästner (aka "Das doppelte Lottchen"), the titular twins had extremely different personalities, which made their place change all the more hilarious, and later difficult.
+Lisa was a cheerful, bratty tomboy while Lottie was a sensible, serious, prim and proper girl who behaved almost like a grown-up.
+Most film versions omit this aspect.

 - Eve and Alexandra in Master of the Game are a Cain and Abel crossover version — Alexandra is sweet, honest, and innocent, with no ambitions towards running Kruger-Brent, Ltd. Eve is consumed by ambition and the desire to be the center of everyone's attention, and starting from the age of five she's determined to kill and/or ruin Alexandra, who's in the way.
 (Incidentally, author Sidney Sheldon co-created the much gentler Trope Namer years before.)